Stucco Raised Planter Project

 Something else you should note about this planter is that it is counter height.
 We have found this to be an ideal height that is very comfortable to work on.
-Our client has intermittent back problems.
+Our client has chronic back problems.
 The ease of working on this planter allowed her to have a kitchen garden even when her back was flaring up.

 A close up of the maple leaf impression in the colored stucco.
-We never tire of seeing such beautiful custom details!

 We weren’t completely done with the project before our client already filled the planter with plants!
 We still needed to add the wood chip mulch to finish the paths around the planter and other elements such as a deck and fence.
 That didn’t stop our wonderful client.
 We are always glad and appreciative when our work is so well received.

 In the space to the right is room for another two planters to be installed at a later date.
-We will split up our installations into phases for our clients to meet budget restraints.
+We will split up our installations into phases for our clients to meet budget constraints.
 In the back is a trellis for climbing plants.

-Raised planters heat up faster than grade level soil making root growth faster which leads to more vigorous top growth.
+Raised planters heat up faster than grade level soil making root growth faster which leads to more vigorous growth.
 The masonry walls also hold heat well into the cooler evenings.
 Another advantage is they drain well making ideal conditions for most plants.